MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/multiplayer/invite/multiplayer-invite-uwp.md

 ms.localizationpriority: medium
 ---

-# Configuring an AppXManifest for Multiplayer
+# Multiplayer Invite for UWP Games

 You need to make some updates to the `Package.appxmanifest` file in your Visual Studio project if the following conditions are true:
 - You are developing a UWP